UBC-MDS/citytemp/README.md

 Our dashboard is presents observed temperature and precipitation data from the [weather_forcasts.csv](https://github.com/rfordatascience/tidytuesday/blob/master/data/2022/2022-12-20/weather_forecasts.csv) in tidytuesday.

-Users can select the duration of months, state, and city of interest and our app will present the following:
+By using the control panel on the left side, users can select the range of months and city and state of interest and whether they would like to observe visualizations based on temperature or percipitation levels.
+Based on these user selections, our app will present the following:

 1. Summary metrics including average, mininimum, and maximum temperature/precipitation.
 2. A map showing average temperature or precipitation levels based on the range chosen by the user.